 There’s CRM software that enables employees to create, assign, and manage requests made by customers — so when you call your cable company, for example, a representative can pull up your file to view your prior service history and log new information.
 CRM sales software provides companies with a suite of tools to manage the entire sales process, from initial lead qualification to opportunity management, forecasting, and eventually deal closure.
 CRM marketing systems can track campaigns over various channels, such as traditional mail and phone efforts, email, search, and social media.

 Most CRM solutions include all of that functionality, though cheaper options may only offer bits and pieces.
-Some software runs on-premise, while other systems operate as cloud-based services and might even run on your phone or tablet.
+Some software runs on-premises, while other systems operate as cloud-based services and might even run on your phone or tablet.

 Sure, CRM isn’t the sexiest software market, but it’s an extremely valuable one: Gartner predicts it’ll be worth $36.5 billion worldwide by 2017.
 And it’s important that companies know which CRM solution to choose; a system with a million and one features that nobody can figure out or wants to use is useless.
 That’s why we’ve put together this top 10 index of CRM offerings.
 Services on this list should be: